CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 In this task, we will install and configure FSLogix in the **AVD-HP01-SH-0** session host using a Powershell script.

-1. In your Azure portal search for *Virtual machines* in the search bar and click on **Virtual Machines** from the suggestions.
+1. In your Azure portal, search for *Virtual machines* in the search bar and click on **Virtual Machines** from the suggestions.

    ![ws name.](media/up11.png)